Sporotrichosis: Complications

-Sporotrichosis lesions on the skin can become infected with bacteria.
+Open sporotrichosis lesions on the skin will on occasion become superinfected with bacteria.
 Cellulitis may also occur.

 Diagnosis

-Sporotrichosis is a chronic disease with slow progression and often subtle symptoms.
-It is difficult to diagnose, as many other diseases share similar symptoms and therefore must be ruled out.
+Sporotrichosis is an acute infection with slow progression and often subtle symptoms.
+It is often difficult to diagnose, as many other diseases share similar symptoms and therefore must be ruled out.

-Patients with sporotrichosis will have antibody against the fungus S. schenckii, however, due to variability in sensitivity and specificity, it may not be a reliable diagnosis for this disease.
+Patients with sporotrichosis will have antibodies against the fungus S. schenckii; however, due to variability in sensitivity and specificity, antibody detection may not be a reliable diagnostic test for this disease.
 The confirming diagnosis remains culturing the fungus from the skin, sputum, synovial fluid, and cerebrospinal fluid.
-Smears should be taken from the draining tracts and ulcers.
+Smears should be taken from any draining fistulas or ulcers.

-Cats with sporotrichosis are unique in that the exudate from their lesions may contain numerous organisms.
+Cats with sporotrichosis are unique in that the exudate from their lesions may contain numerous infectious organisms.
 This makes cytological evaluation of exudate a valuable diagnostic tool in this species.
-Exudate is pyogranulomatous and phagocytic cells may be packed with yeast forms.
-These are variable in size, but many are cigar-shaped.
+Exudate is pyogranulomatous, and phagocytic cells may be packed with yeast forms.
+These yeast cells are variable in size; many are cigar-shaped.

 Differential diagnosis

-Differential diagnosis includes: leishmaniasis, nocardiosis, mycobacterium marinum, cat-scratch disease, leprosy, syphilis, sarcoidosis and tuberculosis.
+Differential diagnoses includes: leishmaniasis, nocardiosis, mycobacterium marinum, cat-scratch disease, leprosy, syphilis, sarcoidosis and tuberculosis.

 Prevention

 The majority of sporotrichosis cases occur when the fungus is introduced through a cut or puncture in the skin while handling vegetation containing the fungal spores.
 Prevention of this disease includes wearing long sleeves and gloves while working with soil, hay bales, rose bushes, pine seedlings, and sphagnum moss.

 The risk of sporotrichosis in cats is increased in male cats that roam outdoors.
 Accordingly, the risk may be reduced by keeping cats indoors or neutering them.
 Isolating infected animals can also be a preventive measure.
-The risk of spread from infected cats to humans can be reduced by appropriate biosafety measures, including wearing protective equipment when handling a cat with suspected sporotrichosis and by washing hands, arms and clothing after handling the cat.
+The risk of spread from infected cats to humans can be reduced by appropriate biosafety measures, including wearing personal protective equipment when handling a cat with suspected sporotrichosis and by washing hands, arms and clothing after handling the cat.